mtdevss/server-text/README.md

 # Server Text
 A simple flask service that allows you to run commands on the server/computer over sms.
+Think of it as a shell where you run commands over sms

 **Watch Demo Video [Here](https://vimeo.com/532760635)**

-**Please note this is early access version, it is not complete or fully developed.
-We are also aware of various security issues, which we will address in the future so please use at your own risk!**
+**Please note this is an early version of the program  We are also aware of various security issues that comes with this program.
+We would highly recommend not to run this on production servers.
+You can run this program to experiment locally**

 ## Installation